PearlCoastal/DecisionTree-SVM_comparison/README.md

 ## Result

-In conclusion, in my consideration, Decision tree performs better when dealing with datatsets with missing values while SVM is not.
+In conclusion, Decision tree performs better when dealing with datatsets with missing values while SVM is not.

 And SVM performs better when dealing with high-dimentional space but 'penguin' is not, so the results of accuracy and F1-score are not as good as its in Decision Tree.